Rutschman, Witt, Vaughn lead list of MLB draft prospects

 C, Baylor, 21, 6-foot, 190, junior.

-Outstanding defensive catcher has thrown out 14 of 25 would-be basestealers entering Sunday.
+Outstanding defensive catcher threw out 14 of 25 would-be basestealers.
 Would be shoo-in for first catcher selected if not for Oregon State’s Adley Rutschman.
 Bounced back from broken hamate bone in left hand that sidelined him for 10 games.
 Has raw power in smooth right-handed swing.
+Hit .308 with 10 homers and 42 RBIs.
 Set NCAA Tournament record with 11 RBIs in three-homer game vs. Omaha on Saturday night.

 NICK LODOLO